markoravnice25/GA-Project-2-PokeDex/README.md

 ## Planning

 I preferred to consume a football API as I'm interested in that field; my code-partner preferred a Pokémon API as Pokémon were a big part of his childhood.
-We decided to go for the Pokémon API as it was more detailed and had a seeming never ending array of possibilities in regards to the amount of data which we could fetch.
-The API allowed for GET requests only, so we won't going to add (POST), update (PUT) or remove (DELETE) any data.
+We decided to go for the Pokémon API as it was more detailed and had a seemingly never ending array of possibilities in regards to the amount of data which we could fetch.
+We pair-coded using Zoom; used Slack to send and receive information; used [Excalidraw](https://excalidraw.com/) to draw our wireframe; and used Google Docs to log our progress.
+The API allowed for GET requests only, so we weren’t going to add (POST), update (PUT) or remove (DELETE) any data.

 Link to the [API](https://pokeapi.co/api/v2/pokemon/)